The Ultimate Guide to SLI/SLO

 For latency, we recommend adjusting the SLI response time.

-You can also adjust it by adjusting the Target SLO, but some people might adjust the SLI response time while others adjust the Target SLO.
+You can also adjust by adjusting the Target SLO, but some people might adjust the SLI response time while others might adjust the Target SLO.

-It is a good idea to decide in advance that you will "adjust based on response time" to avoid this kind of variation in work.
+It is a good idea to decide in advance that you will "adjust based on response time" to avoid such variations in work.

-This helps ensure consistency across teams and makes managing SLIs/SLOs more efficient.
+This helps ensure consistency within the team and makes managing SLIs/SLOs more efficient.

 Flow from start to finish